sirkamar/AROLib/README.md

 ## What is ARO?
-The C++ Standard Class Library, Standard Template Library and common library functions typically make the designing of user-friendly interactive applications very challenging, not to mention time consuming.
-With this in mind the Advanced References & Objects (ARO) Library for C++ was designed to give the programmer useful design tools to be able to focus on implementing an idea rather than trying to figure out cumbersome coding routines.

-The ARO Library is collection of classes (and supporting utilities) that form a class hierarchy having the class _Object_ as its root (i.e. the base class).
-The class _Object_ defines and implements behaviours (i.e. member functions) that are common to all objects (see class _Object_ in this API).
+The Advanced References & Objects (ARO) Library for C++ is collection of classes (and supporting utilities) that form a class hierarchy having the class _Object_ as its root (i.e. the base class).
+The class _Object_ defines and implements behaviours (i.e. member functions) that are common to all objects.
 All classes in the ARO Library are derived either from class _Object_ or from other _Object_-derived classes.
-Similarly, programmers' client classes are required to derive (i.e. inherit) from class _Object_ or one of its derived classes in order to effectively use the ARO Library.
-A basic understanding of the C++ language is also required.
+Similarly, programmers' client classes are required to be derived (i.e. inherit) from class _Object_ or one of its derived classes in order to effectively use the ARO Library.

 ## Naming Convention
-The ARO Library uses a very easily understood naming convention that makes reading the code much simpler.
-All created type names such as classes begin with an uppercase letter, while the names of all variables, functions and namespaces begin with a lowercase letter.
-If the name of a class, function, variable or namespace is composed of multiple words each of the subsequent words begin with an uppercase letter.
+The ARO Library uses a very easily understood naming convention that makes reading the code pretty simple.
+The names of all created types, such as classes and interfaces, begin with an uppercase letter, while the names of all variables, functions and namespaces begin with a lowercase letter.
+If the name of a class, interface, function, variable or namespace is composed of multiple words each of the subsequent words begin with an uppercase letter (e.g. ClassName, or variableName).

-Constants defined within the ARO Library are declared using all uppercase letters, while macro-based operators use all lowercase.
-If the name of a constant or macro-based operator is composed of multiple words, each word is separated using an underscore.
+Constants defined within the ARO Library are declared using all uppercase letters, while macro-based operators use all lowercase letters.
+If the name of a constant or macro-based operator is composed of multiple words, each word is separated using an underscore (e.g. CONST_VAR_NAME, or macro_operator).

 ## Namespaces
-All of the classes and functions in the ARO Library are categorized into groups, called namespaces, to make them easier to identify and to import.
-A namespace demarcates a group of classes and functions that have been designated as belonging to the same category.

-ARO Library namespaces correspond to folders on the file system.
-The folders contain the header files for all the classes and utilities categorized as belonging to a namespace.
-All users of the library are required to **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (also called the ARO Core).
+All of the classes and functions in the ARO Library are categorized into groups, i.e. namespaces, to make them easier to identify and to import.
+Each namespace correspond to a folder on the file system.
+A namespace folder contains the header files for all the classes and utilities categorized as belonging to a namespace.
+All users of the library are required to **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (referred to as the ARO Core).

 Header files in the library are typically named for the classes they contain or the utility they implement.
 Therefore, for example, one would use the statement **_“#include <aro/util/date.hpp>”_** to import the class `aro::util::Date` into a header or source file, or alternatively use the statement **_“#include <aro/util/all.hpp>”_** to import all the header files belonging to the `aro::util` namespace.

 When a class is being used by other classes and functions that are not members of the same namespace, then the class name must be preceded by its namespace specifier (e.g. `aro::Object`) or the C++ **_using_** directive must be employed.
-For simplicity, this API document will hereinafter assume that the **_using namespace aro_** directive is applied to all code snippets and examples.
+For simplicity, this document will hereinafter assume that the **_using namespace aro_** directive is applied to all code snippets and examples.

-This document gives a detailed description of each of the namespaces and their members.
+The wiki for repository provides a detailed description of each of the library's namespaces and their members.

 ## Value Types and Reference Types
 Data types in the ARO Library fall into one of two categories: value types or reference types.
 The value types (i.e. `int`, `char`, `bool`, `long`, `short`, `float` and `double`) are copied when making function calls while reference types (see below) enable functions to directly access the original object, i.e. instances are passed by reference.

-## Objects and Interfaces
+## Classes and Interfaces
 Reference types in the ARO Library are divided along two separate hierarchies: the class hierarchy and the interface hierarchy, each implemented using the **class** and **interface** keywords, respectively.
 Each represents a different tool in the development process and are both integral to the library’s design.

-A class (also called an “object class”) is an implementation of the properties and behaviours (i.e. data members and member functions) of a certain type of object.
+A class (also called an “object class”) is an encapsulation of the properties and behaviours (i.e. data members and member functions) of a certain type of object.
 An interface, however, is a general specification of behaviours that a set of object classes must implement.
-All object classes in the library have class `Object` as their direct or indirect base class, while all interfaces inherit from the interface `Interface` directly or otherwise inherit one or more existing interfaces.
+All object classes in the library have class `Object` as their direct or indirect base class, while all interfaces inherit from the interface `Interface` directly or otherwise inherts (i.e. extends) one or more existing interfaces.

-An interface typically includes only “pure virtual”, i.e. abstract, functions but may also include data members, which should be static constants.
+An interface typically includes only “pure virtual”, i.e. abstract, functions but may also include data members, however these should be static constants.
 Note that the default access type for all member functions and data members declared in an interface is public.
 As a general rule, all public and protected member functions of object classes and interfaces should be declared as virtual functions.

-The general contract of the ARO Library is that all object classes **_must_** inherit (i.e. extend) a single object class but **_may_** inherit (i.e. implement) as many interfaces as necessary or none at all.
+The general contract of the ARO Library is that all object classes **_must_** inherit (i.e. extend) a single object class but **_may_** inherit (i.e. implement) as many interfaces as necessary, or none at all.

 ```cpp
 1.  #include <aro/core.hpp>